|Teaching method||Contact hours|

 The course is complementary to courses that focus on research methodologies and designing a research project.
 It is based on the important insight that one's choice of data collection plans and research methodologies is intrinsically interwoven with (1) the objectives and goals of the research and (2) the way in which one makes sense of, and indeed conceptualizes, land and water management realities.

 The course is broadly divided in three blocks: 1) Science, knowledge and (inter)disciplinarity in ILWM research; 2) Overview of different conceptual approaches used by chair groups in the MIL programme as requested interactively by your own topic circle and tutor; and 3) Performing a research: the link between conceptual framework and research methodology, again taught in an interactive fashion in topic circles moderated by a tutor.
 During the course, students are expected to develop the outline of their own thesis research.
 It is therefore highly recommended that students have already defined (even if only in general terms) their research topic at the start of the course.
-In weeks 2, 4 and 6 each student will submit an individual assignment covering his/her science perception, conceptual framework, and methodological approach, respectively.
-In the final week of the course students will give each other feed-back on the thesis proposal outline developed.
+In weeks 2, 4 and 7 each student will submit an individual assignment covering his/her science perception, conceptual framework, and methodological approach, respectively.
+In the final week of the course students will present their proposal in the shape of a so-called pitch to peer movie

 After successful completion of this course students are expected to be able to: